tonykim925/personalweb-5fa1e/src/pages/about.md

 4. Understanding of Multiple HR Functions (Selection/Recruitment, Learning & Development, Organizational Culture, Etc.)
 5. Consultanting (HR + Strategy)

+Other than that some of my hobbies include cooking (especially if it's for others), playing tennis, and ceramics.
+I'm also hoping to get a cat soon!
+Hopefully next time I will have a picture of my new cat on this about me page.

 Please feel free to check out my portfolio to see some of my latest projects.
 For any inquiries please email me at *tony.kim925@gmail.com*.
 I’ll get back to you as soon as possible.

 Tony (Kwang Hyun) Kim